jthegedus/awesome-firebase/README.md

 ## Web

 - 🔌 [Firebase UI][firebase-ui] - FirebaseUI is an open-source JavaScript library for Web that provides simple, customizable UI bindings on top of Firebase SDKs to eliminate boilerplate code and promote best practices.
-- 🔌 [Firebase UI for React][web-2] - React Wrapper for firebaseUI Web.
+- 🔌 [Firebase UI for React][fb-ui-react] - React Wrapper for firebaseUI Web.
-- 🔌 [GeoFire for JavaScript][web-3] - Realtime location queries with Firebase.
+- 🔌 [GeoFire for JavaScript][geofire] - Realtime location queries with Firebase.
-- 💡 [FirePad][web-4] - Collaborative Text Editor Powered by Firebase.
+- 💡 [FirePad][firepad] - Collaborative Text Editor Powered by Firebase.
-- 🔌 [Ember Fire][web-5] - Official Ember data adapter for Firebase.
+- 🔌 [Ember Fire][ember-fire] - Official Ember data adapter for Firebase.
-- 🔌 [Firebase Dart][web-6] - Dart wrapper for Firebase.
+- 🔌 [Firebase Dart][fb-dart] - Dart wrapper for Firebase.
-- 🔌 [PolymerFire][web-7] - Polymer Web Components for Firebase.
+- 🔌 [PolymerFire][polymer-fire] - Polymer Web Components for Firebase.
-- 🔌 [VueFire][web-8] - Firebase bindings for Vue.js.
+- 🔌 [VueFire][vue-fire] - Firebase bindings for Vue.js.
-- 🔌 [Angular Fire 2][web-9] - Official library for Firebase and Angular.
+- 🔌 [Angular Fire 2][ng-fire] - Official library for Firebase and Angular.
-- 🔌 [Re-base][web-10] - Relay inspired library for building React.js + Firebase applications.
+- 🔌 [Re-base][rebase] - Relay inspired library for building React.js + Firebase applications.
-- 🔌 [React Redux Firebase][web-11] - Redux bindings for Firebase.
+- 🔌 [React Redux Firebase][react-redux-fb] - Redux bindings for Firebase.
 Includes Higher Order Component for use with React.
-- 🔌 [GatsbyJS Firebase Data Source][web-12] - Query your Firebase data right into your statically generated pages with Gatsby.
+- 🔌 [GatsbyJS Firebase Data Source][gatsby-fire] - Query your Firebase data right into your statically generated pages with Gatsby.
-- 🔌 [Apollo Link Firebase][web-13] - Provides a local GraphQL interface to RealtimeDB.
+- 🔌 [Apollo Link Firebase][apollo-link-fb] - Provides a local GraphQL interface to RealtimeDB.
 DB syncs locally to device, Apollo Link provides querying into the local DB.
-- 🔌 [BuckleScript Bindings for Firebase][web-14] - BuckleScript bindings for Firebase for use in ReasonML projects.
+- 🔌 [BuckleScript Bindings for Firebase][bs-fb] - BuckleScript bindings for Firebase for use in ReasonML projects.
-- 💡 [Angular Firebase PWA][web-15] - Is an Angular PWA powered by Firebase.
+- 💡 [Angular Firebase PWA][ng-firestarter] - Is an Angular PWA powered by Firebase.
 It can serve as a foundation to learn this stack and roll out more complex features.
-- 🔌 [FireSQL][web-16] - Query Firestore using SQL syntax.
+- 🔌 [FireSQL][firesql] - Query Firestore using SQL syntax.
 Issues the minimum amount of queries necessary in order to get the data that you request.
 - 📖 [Hosting Version History][hosting-version-hist] - Automatic deletion of older versions of your site deployments.
 - 🔌 [Firestorter][firestorter] - Use Firestore in React with zero effort, using MobX (also for react-native).